-Not about "Knowing", but Sensing Truth
+Not "Knowing"---but Sensing the Truth

-I could almost hear you ask: Is this to be yet another round of wishful thinking of a 72-year old incorrigible optimist?
+I could almost hear you ask: Is this to be yet another round of wishful thinking of a 73-year old incorrigible optimist?
 Along with another question instantly responding to the title of the article: How could he possibly know?

 Well, I don't.
 For the simple reason that no one "knows" anything about anything.
 The Truth is multi-layered, and we can't grasp all of it at once, while being somewhat in the position of those three proverbial blind men describing an elephant.

 I can tell you right up front that I don't "know" the truth about dying, and at this point of writing I just want to share with anyone willing to listen what's coming out from my intuition --- while predicting that at least some of you will be able to "sense the fragrance of truthfulness" in it.

 As for those many who won't be able to shake off their skepticism --- by the time you will have proven me either right or wrong, we won't be able to communicate it anyway, so at least try to derive some intellectual fun out of everything that follows.